w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/application-domains/smart-home-and-cities.md

 ## Smart Homes

 In smart homes, the ability to connect and manage multiple assets remotely over the network is highly beneficial.
 The interesting aspect of smart homes isn’t tied to a specific solution you buy, but rather in how WoT enables flexibility.
-A Manufacturer can provide a Thing Description for their device, which lets anyone build and customize their own systems.
-By following these open standards, devices can communicate with each other across brands, allowing for seamless integration.
+A manufacturer can provide a Thing Description for their device, which lets anyone build and customize their own systems.
+By following these open standards, devices can communicate with each other across manufacturers, allowing for seamless integration.
 This approach ensures that devices remain adaptable and private, and don’t become obsolete, as they can continuously support new use cases and technologies.

 ![smart-home](/img/10-Application-Domains/smart-homes-new.png)